Heal All (Prunella vulgaris).

 Non Selective Options for Heal All.

-You can use Glyphosate as a non selective option to control Self Heal.
-If you use Glyphosate and water quality is an issue then use ProForce Manta Ray.
+- Glyphosate.
+You can use Glyphosate but if water quality is an issue use ProForce Manta Ray.